BVIPD/-Two-Tier-AWS-Infrastructure-with-Terraform/README.md

-# -Two-Tier-AWS-Infrastructure-with-Terraform
+# Two-Tier-AWS-Infrastructure-with-Terraform

-## 📌 Project Overview
+## Project Overview

 This project demonstrates the automated deployment of a secure, scalable, and modular two-tier architecture on AWS using Terraform.
 All Terraform commands, modules, and infrastructure provisioning were executed completely inside **Google Colab**, making the project portable, cloud-based, and easy to reproduce.